hsusharon/Pitch-Extraction-with-ML/README.md

 ![alt text](img/1.jpg)

 1. Fully connected model
+![alt text] img/3.jpg
-2. Feature model(Data + MFCC)
+3. Feature model(Data + MFCC)
+![alt text] img/4.jpg
-3. 1D Convolutional Neural Network
+5. 1D Convolutional Neural Network
+![alt text] img/6.jpg
-4. 2D Convolutional Neural Network
+7. 2D Convolutional Neural Network
+![alt text] img/2.jpg
-5. Transfer Learning with VGG19 model
+6. Transfer Learning with VGG19 model

+All the examples are shown with the two test data in the folder. test.wav is a female speaker saying "Don't ask me to carry an oily rug like that." test1.wav is a male speaker saying "The best way to learn is to solve extra problems."